spivak321c/Veil/README.md

-# Veil
+# Veil — Private Patronage for Solana Creators

+**Umbra SDK Hackathon Submission**

-**Private patronage for Solana creators.** Fans support their favorite creators without exposing their wallet address or transaction history.
-Creators receive payments into encrypted balances — their total revenue is invisible to on-chain observers, yet provable to accountants via time-scoped viewing keys.
+Veil brings real financial privacy to creator patronage on Solana.
+Fans can support their favorite creators without exposing their wallet or transaction history.
+Creators receive payments into encrypted balances — their total revenue is invisible to on-chain observers, yet provable to accountants or sponsors via time-scoped viewing keys.

 Built on the [Umbra Privacy SDK](https://github.com/UmbraPrivacy/sdk) and Arcium MPC.